Craftsman Exterior Paint Colors

 - Frederick C Grable House, Frederick C Grable and Clarence Austin, 1907, Pasadena, CA

-Painting Tips for Craftsman-style Homes:
+Painting Tips for Craftsman-style Homes

 - The autumn color palette was extremely popular as a source of color inspiration for Arts and Crafts era homes as this was keeping in line with the Arts & Crafts philosophy on color use.